 Good gravy can make or break a roast dinner, this caramelized onion and red wine vegan-friendly gravy is a maker!

-Caramelizing onions has got to be one of my favourite ways to eat onions.
+Caramelizing onions has got to be one of my favorite ways to eat onions.
 I mean I use them as a base in nearly all of my recipes already.
-When you cook them over a low heat for a really long time, and just let them sit, they will turn a sweet, golden brown and develop a gorgeous caramelized flavour.
+When you cook them over low heat for a long time, and just let them sit, they will turn a sweet, golden brown and develop a gorgeous caramelized flavor.

 Serve it up alongside your Christmas dinner this year and I promise everyone will love it!